NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ### Localised development

-To work on the project locally, it would need to need cloned or forked.
+To work on the project locally, it would need to be cloned or forked.

 To clone: